 Move over plain old lasagna, because this Vegan Puttanesca Lasagna filled with spinach tofu ricotta, a homemade puttanesca sauce, & dairy-free cheese is here!
-Thanks to the addition of Mezzetta garlic stuffed olives, capers, sun-ripened dried tomatoes, and sweet cherry peppers this eggless & meat-free lasagna is FULL of flavor.
+Thanks to the addition of garlic stuffed olives, capers, and sun-ripened dried tomatoes this eggless & meat-free lasagna is FULL of flavor.

 If you've never tried puttanesca before, it is an Italian pasta dish traditionally made with a sauce containing anchovies, capers, and olives (source).
 It has a delicious salty & briny flavor that, when combined with acidic tomatoes, is BEYOND delicious!